-Do not be worried if there is more than one team member on your E-ticket this simply means you were booked at the same time.
+Do not be worried if there is more than one team member on your E-ticket.
+This simply means you were booked at the same time.
 You can find your confirmation number at the bottom of the ticket next to your name or under "Trip Locator."

 Print out the E-ticket and bring it with you to the airport.
-It serves as a reference for schedules as well as baggage limits when you check in.
+It serves as a reference for schedules and baggage limits when you check in.